 In November 2000, the government declared a general pardon for non-political prisoners and an amnesty for 600 political prisoners as well; the State Department believes this is the first time the Syrian government has acknowledged holding prisoners for political reasons.
 The current number of political detainees is unknown; Amnesty International estimated the number at 1,500 in July 2000 (before the November 2000 releases).
 Another 140 were reportedly released late in 2001.
-But two Syrian members of parliament were sentenced to 5-year jail terms in 2002 for hosting discussion forums without permission, and several other prominent dissidents have been arrested and sentenced to jail as well.
+But two Syrian members of parliament were sentenced to 5-year jail terms in 2002 for hosting discussion forums without permission, and at least eight other prominent dissidents had been arrested and sentenced to jail as well as of late August 2002.